Thank you for booking your sailing holiday event with us at Girls for Sail!

 Please note that although your skipper would be delighted to eat out with you (and always does on the first or last night dependent on the event) the salary level for a skipper can be a lot lower than the average customer on our sailing trips, therefore she cannot do this every night.
-It is customary, (but by no means obligatory) to treat your skipper to a meal out of the team's kitty which you may choose to start, this isn’t very much – or to negotiate with the restaurant owners for a free meal for her!
-Every little helps, girls!
+It is customary, (but by no means obligatory) to treat your skipper to a meal out of the team's kitty or to negotiate with the restaurant owners for a free meal for her!

 It is important that you understand the boat is only equipped with ONE 12v plug, meaning the electricity available onboard is at an absolute minimum.
 Therefore we advise you to charge electronic items ashore, where possible.
 For ladies that want to dry their hair, you will have to do this ashore as hair driers and straightners etc. may not be compatible with the small voltage available on board!

 Your allowance on any airplane is 20 kilos per person, so we use this as a standard for most trips.
 I know, it doesn’t sound a lot but it is enough, honestly!
 It is advisable to pack very lightly as there is always a limited amount of storage space on the yachts.
-PLEASE DO NOT BRING A HARD-BACKED CASE.
+PLEASE DO NOT BRING A HARD-BACKED CASE OR ANY WITH WHEELS.
 You should bring a soft/folding hold-all, not a hard suitcase so that storage of your bag will be easy, and we limit the number of bags to ONE per person.